Lauren Sanchez files for divorce after Bezos split finalized

-LOS ANGELES (AP) — TV anchor Lauren Sanchez, who is in a relationship with Amazon CEO Jeff Bezos, has filed for divorce the day after Bezos’ divorce was finalized.
+LOS ANGELES (AP) — TV anchor Lauren Sanchez, who is in a relationship with Amazon CEO Jeff Bezos, filed for divorce the day after Bezos’ divorce was finalized.

 Sanchez and talent agent Patrick Whitesell, her husband of 14 years, both filed divorce papers Friday.
 They’re seeking joint custody of their two kids.